 In the Shadow a Shadow: The Work of Joan Jonas

-One of the most continuously influential artists of the past half century, Joan Jonas (born 1936) was among the first artists to embrace the forms of video, performance and installation.
-From her beginnings as a sculptor, and her emergence in the New York art and performance scenes of the 1960s and 70s (including the seminal “Vertical Roll” video piece of 1972, in which the titular television malfunction enacted a memorably fractured female identity), up through her six appearances at Documenta, and her performance at the Performa 13 biennial, her work has always been surprising, groundbreaking and necessary.
+One of the most continuously influential figures of the past half century, Joan Jonas was among the first artists to embrace the forms of video, performance and installation.
+From her beginnings as a sculptor, and her emergence in the New York art and performance scenes of the 1960s and ’70s (including the seminal “Vertical Roll” video piece of 1972, in which the titular television malfunction enacted a memorably fractured female identity), up through her six appearances at Documenta, her performance at the Performa 13 biennial, and her representation of the United States at Venice Biennale in 2015, her work has always been surprising, groundbreaking and necessary.